GovindPullagura/Meesho.com-clone/README.md

 This project was created by Team Indi-Shop.
 The Team Members are
 <br>

-1.Govind - GovindPullagura
+1.Govind - GovindPullagura (all products page, product details page, cart page)
 <br>
-2.Nandhan - nanksi.
+2.Nandhan - nanksi. (landing page, navbar, footer)
 <br>
-3.Manju Sai - rsaimanjunathnaik083.
+3.Manju Sai - rsaimanjunathnaik083. (signup/login page, checkout page)
 <br>
 4.Vibhor - winwithvibhor.
+(Admin Panel, Authentication Logic)

 Installation
 To install and run this project on your local machine, follow these steps: